Work Experience

 Projects

 XR simulation modules for ASU's Global Futures sustainability curriculum (CGF 494).
 Two flagship environments: an Arctic ice-floe experience teaching climate science (polar bear encounters, ice thickness measurement) and a coral reef restoration simulation.
-Served as primary graphics engineer — responsible for all visual systems including water rendering, foliage decay, outline shaders, and carbon/methane particle animations.
+Responsible for visual systems including water rendering, foliage decay, outline shaders, and carbon/methane particle animations.
 Experiences reach 4,000+ enrolled students; published research (April 2025) confirmed a 5% STEM retention improvement.